ethanblake4/dart_eval/README.md

 other places in the program, as well as more complex Dart-specific operations like create a class.

+See the [in-depth overview wiki page](https://github.com/ethanblake4/dart_eval/wiki/In-depth-overview) for more information.

 ### Does it support Flutter?

 Yes!
 Check out [flutter_eval](https://pub.dev/packages/flutter_eval).